 THE LENGTHS TELE-POST WILL GO TO GET INTERNET CONNECTION

 There is currently broadband internet service in the major towns of Nuuk and Qaqortoq, but even in remote settlements one can use a telephone and internet.
-Hunters who lead traditional lifestyles in faraway communities also utilise the wonders of modernity: from communicating and navigating with satellite technology in places without mobile connection; they also celebrate catches by taking selfies and posting them on Facebook when they return home.
+Hunters who lead traditional lifestyles in faraway communities also utilise the wonders of modernity: from communicating and navigating with satellite technology in places without mobile connection, to celebrating catches by taking selfies and posting them on Facebook when they return home.

 TELE-POST has an ambitious mandate of improving telecommunications for all residents: one of their primary goals is to give 92% of Greenland’s people high-speed internet within the next few years.
 There are large plans underway with a sea cable project that extends cable internet from Nuuk to Aasiaat via Maniitsoq and Sisimiut.
 In addition to the sea cable, there is already work underway to establish a high-capacity radio chain from Aasiaat to Qasigiannguit and Ilulissat, as well as to extend the current radio chain from Uummannaq to Upernavik.
 The whole project aims to improve telecommunications for 20,000 citizens.
 There will be a whole lot of people used to slow internet who will not know what hit them!